List of cloud types: Cloud identification and classification: Order of listed types

 In section six, the cloud types in the general lists and the mother clouds in the applicable classification table are sorted in alphabetical order except where noted.
 The species table shows these types sorted from left to right in approximate ascending order of the convective instability of each species.
 The table for supplementary features has them arranged in approximate descending order of frequency of occurrence.

-In section seven, extraterrestrial clouds can be found in the atmospheres of other planets in our solar system and beyond.
-The planets with clouds are listed (not numbered) in order of their distance from the sun, and the clouds on each planet are in approximate descending order of altitude.
+In section seven, extraterrestrial clouds can be found in the atmospheres of other planets in the Solar System and beyond.
+The planets with clouds are listed (not numbered) in order of their distance from the Sun, and the clouds on each planet are in approximate descending order of altitude.

 Cloud cross-classification throughout the homosphere

 The table that follows is very broad in scope much like the cloud genera template near the bottom of the article and upon which this table is partly based.
 There are some variations in styles of nomenclature between the classification scheme used for the troposphere (strict Latin except for surface based aerosols) and the higher levels of the homosphere (common terms, some informally derived from Latin).
 However, the schemes presented here share a cross-classification of physical forms and altitude levels to derive the 10 tropospheric genera, the fog and mist that forms at surface level, and several additional major types above the troposphere.
 The cumulus genus includes four species that indicate vertical size which can affect the altitude levels.